 An orifice tube precedes the evaporator core, and an accumulator precedes the compressor in this system.
 Before entering the evaporator, the orifice tube restricts the refrigerant flow, converting the high-pressure liquid to a low-pressure mist.
 The accumulator is a holding tank that contains a desiccant bag that removes moisture from the refrigerant before it reaches the compressor.

-Between the condenser and the in-line filter kit is a receiver-drier, and before the evaporator core is an expansion valve.
-It, like the accumulator, includes desiccant to retain moisture, but the receiver-drier is located on the high-pressure side rather than the low-pressure side.
-Like the orifice tube, the expansion valve limits refrigerant flow to allow the pressurized liquid to expand into a low-pressure mist.
+The receiver-drier is located between the condenser and the in-line filter kit, and the expansion valve before the evaporator core.
+Like the accumulator, it includes a desiccant to retain moisture, but the receiver-drier is located on the high-pressure side rather than the low-pressure side.
+Like the orifice tube, the expansion valve limits refrigerant flow, allowing the pressurized liquid to expand into a low-pressure mist.

 The air-conditioning system in a car operates by converting refrigerant from a liquid to a gaseous state.
 The refrigerant absorbs heat and humidity from the vehicle as it changes states, allowing the system to emit cool, dry air.
-The air-conditioning process utilizes pressure and temperature to change the refrigerant from a liquid to a gaseous state.
+The air-conditioning process utilizes pressure and temperature to change the refrigerant from liquid to gaseous.

 Automotive Air-conditioning systems have a few key components; listed below are a few of them: